-As the Executive Director of NALCAB - National Association for Latino Community Asset Builders, Noel represents and serves a diverse national network of more than 90 Latino-led community and economic development organizations.
+As the Executive Director of NALCAB - National Association for Latino Community Asset Builders, Noel represents and serves a diverse national network of over 100 Latino-led community and economic development organizations in 32 states and the District of Columbia.
 He advocates nationally on behalf of the NALCAB membership and low-income Latino communities.
 As a private consultant, Noel has developed an outstanding reputation for his work in connection with neighborhood redevelopment, troubled municipal agency recovery projects and the evaluation of community development programs.
 Noel has extensive experience working with diverse community leaders to operationalize their visions for community improvement through specific and measurable plans that lead to tangible, positive community change.

 Noel is a frequent public speaker on topics related to building assets in communities of color and nonprofit innovation.
 He has been published on Huff Post Latino Voices.
 Read his most recent article titled, Fair Housing is More than Just a Roof Over Your Head.
 Visit Huffington Post to read more opinion articles by Noel.

 A graduate of Yale University, Noel is bicultural and bilingual.